 Without a doubt, if you are short on time and need something quick, a shake can be ideal.
 Quick and convenient, but so is blending up a banana with a glass of milk............

 They can be expensive!
 The most pricey will boast a gluten free, dairy free, vegan and organic shake providing dozens of essential nutrients, perhaps digestive enzymes, individual amino acids and the most natural of ingredients.
-At the end of the day, they are highly processed products and you are paying for convenience (which can be priceless!) and the brand.
+At the end of the day, they are highly processed products and you are paying for convenience (which I get can be priceless!) and the brand.
+Branched chain amino acids remain popular in fitness communities.
+These ARE expensive so until you address the other areas of your diet I doubt you'd benefit from their addition, that's if they even work!

 You don't need to be good at math.
 Pre-calculated to give you everything you need in a single scoop means you know you are getting exactly what it says on the tin.
-If you are counting your macros and Calories they might be for you.
+IF you are counting your macros and Calories they might be for you but not if you are trying to avoid doing this!

 On their own, meal replacement shakes do little to educate us about our eating habits.
 You may find it hard to get in your fibre and 5 a-day without careful planning and if you have them to help with weight loss, there's the risk of putting any weight you lost straight back on again once you stop using the products.